Katsuyori Shibata: Injury and hiatus (2017–2021)

 On March 20, Shibata defeated Bad Luck Fale in the finals to win the 2017 New Japan Cup.
 Having earned the right to challenge for any heavyweight belt of his choosing, Shibata called out Kazuchika Okada and challenged him to a match for the IWGP Heavyweight Championship.
 On April 9 at Sakura Genesis 2017, Shibata was defeated by Okada in the IWGP Heavyweight Championship match.
 Following the match, Shibata collapsed backstage and was rushed to a hospital, where it was discovered that he had a subdural hematoma, which required emergency surgery.
 Shibata's injury was similar to that which killed mixed martial artist Tim Hague a couple of months later.
 The injury was caused by Shibata's repeated use of a headbutt as a signature move, something he had been doing regularly since the summer of 2016.
 This, combined with severe dehydration, caused Shibata to also experience some paralysis on the right side of his body.
 On April 13, Dave Meltzer reported that it was believed that Shibata would never be cleared to wrestle again.
 It was later reported that while Shibata was "probably" never going to wrestle again, NJPW were looking to sign him full-time as a coach.
 Shibata made an appearance at the 2017 G1 Climax finals on August 13, tearfully stating "I am still alive!
 That is all."

 On March 4, in the midst of his recovery, it was announced that Shibata would be the head coach for New Japan's new dojo located in Los Angeles, California, where he trained the likes of Karl Fredericks, Clark Connors and Alex Coughlin.
+Shibata would remain the head of coach of the LA Dojo until 2023.
 On August 12, Shibata accompanied Hiroshi Tanahashi to ringside for his G1 Climax 28 Finals match against Kota Ibushi where Tanahashi would be victorious.